 The property insurance plan has generally experienced positive results for the past decade plus.
-The continued positive results have enabled us to build a property insurance reserve fund in the Catholic Community Foundation of \$15.0 million as of June 30, 2023.
+The history of positive results have enabled us to build a property insurance reserve fund in the Catholic Community Foundation of \$16.7 million as of June 30, 2024.
 The reserve fund was established to protect parishes, schools and agencies against catastrophic losses and helped significantly to mitigate annual insurance cost increases.
 The Archdiocese maintains our self-insurance level at \$1 million for all plan participants which translates into lower premiums paid by our parishes, schools, and agencies for property and liability insurance.
+Some challenges in this plan that we continue to actively monitor and manage around include a shrinking in the number of property insurance providers and significant increases in coverage premiums due in part to a rise in natural catastrophic loss events.